surifirstpin/biplus_documentation/version.3/SQL Runner.md

 Know let us see how to get started with SQL Runner:

-1. After logging into BiPlus Click on SQL Runner,
+1. After logging into BiPlus homepage, Click on SQL Runner section.

+it displays sql runner Screen as shown in below im
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzMTYzNzE1OSw2NjIwNDcwODgsLTUxMT
-YyNTM4N119
+eyJoaXN0b3J5IjpbLTExMjgyOTQzNjEsLTIzMTYzNzE1OSw2Nj
+IwNDcwODgsLTUxMTYyNTM4N119
 -->